petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 Liferay's headless delivery application provides REST services for [Documents and Media](../../documents-and-media.md) that add documents and folders, list their information, modify them, delete them, and more.
 You can call those services using cURL commands and Java classes.

+!!! note
+    {bdg-secondary}`Liferay DXP 2024.Q4+` External Reference Codes (ERCs) are accessible for document entries, folders, types, metadata sets, and shortcuts, providing a consistent way to identify and access these elements across Liferay.

 Start with uploading documents using an example cURL command and Java class.

 ## Post a Document